Miguel9r/CS180/README.md

 The server is listening on Port 5000 and the client is running on Port 3000.
 Once you run the above yarn command, you can go to [http://localhost:3000/](http://localhost:3000/) to check out the web app.

+# Agile development

+This project's development process will follow Scrum's development guidelines and techniques.
+To keep an interactive task board accessible by all members of the team we are using Azure DevOps.

+As well, we will keep a screenshot of the task board for each sprint finish in the folders Task Boards.

+Task Board after sprint one:

 ## Members

 Ivan Fernandez Navarro